kevinfrei/EMP/README.md

 - Make an actual "About" screen
 - Get some controls in the menu with appropriate keyboard shortcuts
-- Maybe use the album-art package to get artist pix & missing album pix
+- Maybe use the album-art package to get artist pix
 - Improve/Expand the views for Albums and Artists.

 ### Other